-Among non-medical professionals, when someone is diagnosed with pneumonia, it’s generally just that — pneumonia is pneumonia.
-But that’s just a broad label for a life-threatening infection of the lungs.
-There are multiple causes for the disease, and by some measures, as many as 30 types of pneumonia, although they fall under larger groups.
+Among non-medical professionals, when someone is diagnosed with pneumonia, it’s generally just that – pneumonia is pneumonia.
+But medical professionals know that this is just a broad label for a life-threatening infection of the lungs.
+There are multiple causes for the disease, and more than 30 types of pneumonia.

 Given SSCOR’s focus on designing and manufacturing industry-leading products to clear patients’ airways, our devices and tools are useful in preventing or treating many forms of pneumonia – especially for the common and serious aspiration pneumonia.

 Read on for a breakdown of the different types of pneumonia and how our suction devices can help.

 The most common bacteria to cause pneumonia is streptococcus pneumoniae, though there are several others that do so, and the type of bacteria can determine the health care provider’s treatment decisions.
 These bacteria are generally spread person-to-person and quite frequently occur in hospitals or health care facilities where patients are being treated for pneumonia.